Honor Oak: Notable residents

-Sir John Cowan (1774-1842), chandler and Lord Mayor of London (1837-8), lived on Honor Oak Road.
-In the year of her accession 1837, Queen Victoria visited the City; he received a baronetcy in recognition of the hospitality she was shown.
+Sir John Cowan (1774–1842), chandler and Lord Mayor of London (1837–1838), lived on Honor Oak Road.
+In the year of her accession 1837, Queen Victoria visited the City of London; he received a baronetcy in recognition of the hospitality she was shown.

 Irish-born political activist Jim Connell (1852–1929), author of The Red Flag, lived at 22a Stondon Park (which is on the border of Crofton Park and Honor Oak) from 1915–1929.
 He wrote the anthem while on a train journey to his home in New Cross in December 1889.

-Engineer and astronomer Edwin Clark (1814-1894) lived at Observatory House on the corner of Honor Oak Park and Honor Oak Road from 1857–1879.
+Engineer and astronomer Edwin Clark (1814–1894) lived at Observatory House on the corner of Honor Oak Park and Honor Oak Road from 1857–1879.
 He is principally known for his hydraulic boat lifts.
 Robert Stephenson left him money in his will which he used to build a telescope on his house.
 Only the gates survive now.

-Actor William Henry Pratt (1887–1969), better known as Boris Karloff, was born at 36 Forest Hill Road.